Graduate Students

 Program: M.S. in Geology

-I am a geology graduate student working with Dr. Ryan Anderson and Dr. David Pearson interested in the structural evolution of rocks and their deformation mechanisms.
-My research here at ISU involves investigating the complex deformational history of the Raft River-Albion-Grouse Creek metamorphic core complex south of Burley, Idaho, through geologic field mapping and structural analysis of deformed rocks.
-Additionally, I’m interested in understanding the broader implications of metamorphic core complexes in regional tectonics.
+I am a graduate student pursuing an M.S. in Geology degree working with Dr. Ryan Anderson and Dr. David Pearson interested in the structural evolution of rocks in southern Idaho.
+My research here at ISU involves investigating the complex deformational history of the Raft River-Albion-Grouse Creek metamorphic core complex in southern Idaho through field mapping, detrital zircon geochronology, and structural analysis.

-I previously earned an associate degree at Weber State University before coming to ISU where I completed a BS in Geology in July 2023.
-I interned with the Idaho Geological Survey before starting the grad program working on a project investigating rare earth element abundance in the Permian Phosphoria Formation in Soda Springs, Idaho.
+I previously earned an associate degree at Weber State University before coming to ISU where I completed a B.S. in Geology in July 2023.
+I’ve also interned with the Idaho Geological Survey working on a project investigating rare earth element abundance in the Permian Phosphoria Formation in Soda Springs, Idaho.

 In my free time I can be found playing soccer, shooting hoops, snowboarding, fishing, or running on some of the great local trails of Pocatello.